odnoklassniki/ok-android-sdk/README.md

 3. Client OAUTH checkbox checked
 4. A VALUABLE_ACCESS permission being checked or requested
 5. (recommended) LONG_ACCESS_TOKEN permission requested from [api-support](mailto:api-support@ok.ru) in order to be able to use tokens with long ttl
+6. A redirect url configured in application settings including okauth://ok12345 where 12345 is your application id on OK platform

 Quick Start